Does Getting Started with Latin use classical or ecclesiastical pronunciation?

 Many Latin methods don't provide enough practice for the students to achieve mastery of the material being taught.
 Yet another problem is that the exercises provided sometimes don't even cover the material from that lesson, but from another lesson (this varies from book to book, keep in mind).
 Getting Started with Latin provides ample practice exercises so that the student can master the material before moving on, not later, somewhere down the road.
 And, the practice exercises not only cover the current material, but they also are designed to review the material learned in previous lessons.

-So what advantages does Getting Started with Latin offer?
+So what advantages do Getting Started with Latin and Keep Going with Latin offer?

 - Better comprehension